PDConSec/vsc-print/README.md

 Printing on Mac, Linux and Windows

 * Entirely local in operation, no dependence on cloud services
-* Syntax colouring in a wide range of familiar colour schemes that you can import or modify
+* Syntax colouring in a wide range of familiar colour schemes
 * Optional line numbering
 * Adjustable line spacing (1, 1.5, 2)
 * Print a selection of code with line numbers matching the editor